Overview

 Les Misérables has had a lasting impact on literature and has been adapted numerous times across several types of media.
 The best-known adaptation is an internationally successful stage musical that premiered in Paris based on a book by Claude-Michel Schönberg and Alain Boublil.
 It was adapted into an English version produced by Cameron Mackintosh that has been running in London since 1985.
 The Broadway version of the “Les Miz” (as it came to be known) musical ran for 6,680 performances from 1987 to 2003.
 Notable film versions of the novel include a classic Hollywood adaptation in 1935 starring Fredric March as Jean Valjean and Charles Laughton as Inspector Javert.
 A 2012 film version starred Hugh Jackman and Russel Crowe.

-Explore the full plot summary, an in-depth character analysis of Jean Valjean, and explanations of important quotes from Les Misérables.
+Read the free full text, the full book summary, an in-depth character analysis of Jean Valjean, and explanations of important quotes from Les Misérables.

 Upgrade to PLUS and get instant access to all the study tools